huggingface/blog/falconmamba.md

 ## Processing large sequences

-Following theoretical efficiency SSM models in processing large sequences, we perform a comparison of memory usage and generation throughput between FalconMamba and popular transfomer models using the
+Following theoretical efficiency SSM models in processing large sequences, we perform a comparison of memory usage and generation throughput between Falcon Mamba and popular transfomer models using the
 [optimum-benchmark](https://github.com/huggingface/optimum-benchmark) library.
-For a fair comparison, we rescaled the vocabulary size of all transformer models to match FalconMamba since it has a big impact on the memory requirements of the model.
+For a fair comparison, we rescaled the vocabulary size of all transformer models to match Falcon Mamba since it has a big impact on the memory requirements of the model.

 Before going to the results, let's first discuss the difference between the prompt (prefill) and generated (decode) parts of the sequence.
 As we will see, the details of prefill are more important for state space models than for transformer models.
 When a transformer generates the next token, it needs to attend to the keys and values of all previous tokens in the context.
 This implies linear scaling of both memory requirements and generation time with context length.
 A state space model attends to and stores only its recurrent state and, therefore, doesn't need additional memory or time to generate large sequences.
 While this explains the claimed advantage of SSMs over transformers in the decode stage, the prefill stage requires additional effort to fully utilize SSM architecture.